zeruell7/CRM-API-AM/README.md

 Special Features
 Access Control: there is an access control using tokens, you have to loggin if you want to manage users or costumers

+NOTE: I Leave a basic view in the root project folder: ScreenAPP.png